-The most refreshing treat of summer- Watermelon Lemon Mint Popsicles- has officially arrived!
-These sweet & tart popsicles are filled with flavor from fresh mint, ripe & juicy watermelon, and real lemon juice.
-Plus, these homemade popsicles are naturally sweetened making them the healthier dessert!
+Watermelon Lemon Mint Popsicles are the most refreshing dessert!
+These sweet & tart popsicles are made with fresh mint, ripe & juicy watermelon, and real lemon juice for a naturally sweetened & sugar-free treat.

 Well, I decided to combine the best of both worlds into the legit EASIEST 4-ingredient homemade watermelon popsicle recipe.
 It's fresh, it's frozen, it will cool you off on the hot summer days, and as an added bonus there is no sugar added to this recipe!